cedx/setup-hashlink/docs/README.md

 If you haven't used GitHub Actions before, be sure to check out the [related documentation](https://docs.github.com/en/actions/quickstart), as it explains how to create and configure a workflow.

-Setup the HashLink VM in a workflow:
+Set up the HashLink VM in a workflow:

 ```yaml
 steps: